norairlabs/docs-norairlabs-com/docs/sdk/products/modules-bay-x24/instruction-set/set-vice-type.md

 > *This instruction mirrors the J-PORT Program Button instruction with the modifications needed specifically for a VICe connector.*
 > ***It is included in the NorAir Frame libraries to ease the way of developers.***

-In reality, has this is a J-PORT targeted instruction.
-It does not exists as a peripheral instruction but only in the NorAir Frame libraries to retrieve the correct setup sequence based on the action button type declared.
+In reality, has this is a J-PORT targeted instruction, it does not exists as a peripheral instruction but only in the NorAir Frame libraries to retrieve the correct setup sequence based on the action button type declared.

 ### What to have in mind

  Some notions to remember:
- - A VICe must be create before to this instruction.
-Take note of the joystick number attributed.
+ - A VICe must be create prior to this instruction.
+Take note of the joystick number attributed to the VICe.
  - The VICe joystick button ranges from 1 to 200.
-It is a *joystick button* number, not a connector number
+It is a *joystick button* number, not a connector number.
- - This instruction aims the J-PORT management engine, not a peripheral
+ - This instruction aims the J-PORT management engine, not a peripheral.
- - The *action button* is the button that a VICe is associated to and it is a *joystick button*
+ - The *action button* is the button that a VICe is associated to and it is a *joystick button*.
  - It is imperative to accomodate the VICe behaviour to the one of the action button correctly.
    For this, use the NorAir Frame libraries which provides this correspondence.
- - Using the NorAir Frame libraries, the type supplied must be the same as the one attributed to the action button as the correspondece is done internally by the library
+ - Using the NorAir Frame libraries, the type supplied must be the same as the one attributed to the action button as the correspondece is done internally by the library.
  - Changes can only be made after suitable enumeration.
 They reset to defaults after a hard-reset and on power on.

 ## *Using NorAir Frame libraries*